 Please remember, your garbage disposal is for soft foods ONLY.
-Do not put any hard food wastes down the disposal unit such as bones, fruit pips/stones etc.
+Do not put any hard food wastes down the disposal unit such as bones, fruit pips/stones etc. as such damage is not covered under warranty.

 Dryer - Lint Trap

 Please make sure to clean your lint trap regularly, failure to do so may result in longer drying time of clothes and/or excess condensation in your unit.
 If it is not maintained properly it may result in condensation build up in the dryer duct and trap moisture in the ceiling or walls of your home and this is not covered under warranty.